zecos/tezt/README.md

+## Tezt

+***This is a work in process...it's all right, but it's not really ready for production use, and there are probably a lot of bugs..and I'm not sure how long it will take me to fix reported issues/add features***

 This is a minimalistic testing library that doesn't usurp control of your node process.

+The advantages of this library are:

+* Works out of the box with typescript or javascript files
-This makes it easy to run with VS Code's debugger or with you can listen with Chrome's debugger as well.
+* Easy to use with VS Code or Google Chrome's debugger

-The tests can also be run with Mocha or Jest without making any changes to your code, so you get the best of both worlds.
+* Source map lines don't get messed up
+* Compatible with jest and mocha (although not all features are implemented yet)
+* You can run a test file as you would a normal file

+#### Writing test files

 Implementation is as easy as importing your module, declaring your tests, and running that file.

-Like so:

 ```ts
 import expect from 'expect'